 We live in a get-fit and stay-healthy culture because people want sound minds in sound bodies.
 But every person is unique and requires a unique training program.
 Over the past few years, we’ve seen the rise of personal trainer apps.
 These apps help users keep fit from anywhere in the world if they don’t want to or can’t go to a gym.

-You may think that creating an app for fitness training is easy.
+You may think that creating a workout trainer app is easy.
 But it’s not really.
 If you’re new to the training culture, let’s go over the types of personal training programs and the best personal trainer apps out there.

 On your first visit to a gym, when your personal trainer meets you they’ll probably ask about your goals and ambitions as far as training goes.
 Your trainer will want to know whether you want to improve your appearance, become stronger, develop endurance, or simply do some stretching to keep your body in good shape.
 Apps fall into several categories.
 By settling on the category, you can create a personal trainer app that meets user demand.